v3vishal/preserv-eco/README.md

-A project by Vishal VV, in collaboration with Sathvik B
+A project coded by Vishal VV, in collaboration with Sathvik B